turtl/www/views/docs/clients/core/architecture.md

 When you save a note (or other data) in the Turtl core interface, it triggers a `save()` on the corresponding model.
-The `save` method saves the model's data to the local DB, marking it as recently modified.
-This allows other parts of the core to locate data that has recently changed and apply those changes where needed (or sync the changes to the API).
+The `save` method saves the model's data to the local DB, and also triggers to the syncing system that data has changed, allowing changes made locally to be synced to the API.

 To read more about local storage, check out the [Local storage/syncing section](/docs/clients/core/local_db) of the docs.